-Aside from experience world class opera in the beautiful Grand Opera House, we encourage you to experience the MUSEUMS & GALLERIES in Wilmington, where decades of community commitment to the arts are on display every day.
-Several masterpieces of Brandywine Valley native Andrew Wyeth hang inside the halls of the BRANDYWINE RIVER MUSEUM OF ART, while THE DELAWARE ART MUSEUM is renown for its collection of American art and illustrations featuring Wilmington-born Howard Pyle, as well as its exquisite and extensive collection of English pre-Raphaelite paintings.
+Aside from experiencing world-class opera in the beautiful Grand Opera House, we encourage you to visit the museums and galleries in Wilmington, where decades of community commitment to the arts are on display every day.
+Several masterpieces of Brandywine Valley native Andrew Wyeth hang inside the halls of the BRANDYWINE RIVER MUSEUM OF ART, while THE DELAWARE ART MUSEUM is renowned for its collection of American art and illustrations featuring Wilmington-born Howard Pyle, as well as its exquisite and extensive collection of English pre-Raphaelite paintings.
 Down on the Riverfront, the THE CONTEMPORARY (formerly known as the Delaware Center for the Contemporary Arts) stays up-to-the-minute with ever-changing displays and exhibits of new work by emerging artists.

 Individually, they're magnificent.
 Together, they foster a conservationist ideal that makes Wilmington and the Brandywine Valley one of the most carefully preserved regions along the east coast.